Nataland/nataland.github.io/_posts/2018-06-27-BusinessLawChapter13.md

 - Conduct rendering performance impossible (self-induced frustration)
   - e.x. cottage burned down after the contract was signed
 - Failure to Perform
+  - usually apprent only at the time set for performance
   - Complete
   - Partial: how much is enough? is this a big deal?
     - e.x.
 What if out of the 500 TVs that I am expecting, only 450 showed up?
 Should I still pay?